oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ## Create a Gatekeeper policy

-Let's create a Gatekeeper policy composed by one `Constraint` and one `ConstraintTemplate` which will be leveraged throughout this blog.
+Let's create a [Gatekeeper policy](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) composed by one `Constraint` and one `ConstraintTemplate` which will be leveraged throughout this blog.
 In this example, we are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature by having the appropriate label.

 Create a dedicated folder for the associated files:
 ```bash
 mkdir policies
 ```

-Define the `ConstraintTemplate` to ensure that the resources contain specified labels:
+Define the `ConstraintTemplate` to ensure that the Kubernetes resources contain specified labels:
 ```bash
 cat <<EOF> policies/k8srequiredlabels.yaml
 apiVersion: templates.gatekeeper.sh/v1